csdms/bmi/docs/source/bmi.info_funcs.rst

 **Implementation notes**

-* In C++ and Python, the argument is omitted and the count is returned from the function.
+* In C++, Java, and Python, the argument is omitted and the count is returned from the function.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.